hoangduytran/blender-manual/manual/sculpt_paint/sculpting/introduction/adaptive.rst

 The disadvantages of this technique are a slower performance and limited support for some sculpt mode features.
 Custom attributes like Color Attributes, UV Maps and Face Sets are also lost or corrupted when using Dyntopo.

-To more easily access this feature, use the shortcuts :kbd:`Ctrl-D` to enabled Dyntopo and :kbd:`R` to define the resolution.
+This feature shares the same shortcuts with voxel remeshing when enabled.
+Use :kbd:`R` to define the resolution and :kbd:`Ctrl-R` to flood fill the resolution (if Constant Detail is used).

 .. note::